 Cities in India see litter in every nook and corner.
 Though street cleaners are toiling all day long in an attempt to keep the streets clean, people producing waste do not seem to be careful or concerned with the solid waste collection.
 India generates over 150,000 tonnes of municipal solid waste (MSW) per day, with Mumbai being the world’s fifth city heavily producing waste.
 Yet, only 83% of waste is collected and less than 30% is treated.
 According to the World Bank, India’s daily waste generation will reach 377,000 tonnes by 2025.
 Before this problem reaches its peak, the nation needs to take action.
 We can start with smaller sections like towns or corporate campuses.

-‘Zero waste management’ programs had been run by private bodies in the recent past; the projects ran good on individual level.
+‘Zero waste management’ programs had been run by private bodies in the recent past; the projects ran well on an individual level.
 Normal public bins could not recycle waste at the rate waste was generated.
 Plus, the waste that is put in dustbins is never compacted.
 It makes the bin fill fast and overflow, polluting land and nearby water bodies.
-A smart solid waste management system helps overcome all waste related problems without manual labor.
+A smart solid waste management system helps overcome all waste-related problems without manual labour.

 Author: Research team